 Some hints for draft reading

-Weight of loaded ship – weight of an empty ship = weight of the cargo.
+a weight of loaded ship – a weight of an empty ship = weight of the cargo.

-Apart from cargo there are other consumables on board ship like fresh water, fuel, stores and may be un-pumpable ballast which needs to be accounted for when calculating cargo by means of draft survey.
+Apart from cargo, there are other consumables on board ship like fresh water, fuel, stores and maybe un-pumpable ballast which needs to be accounted for when calculating cargo by means of a draft survey.

 - When taking the initial and final drafts in a load or discharge port

 Ensure that nothing should be moving when reading the drafts – no cargo transfers, ballast, stores, fuel transfers, hatch covers.
 The accuracy of reading may be affected if any of these operations is in progress when taking the draft.
 This may not be practical when taking regular AM and PM drafts as it may not be possible to stop cargo work every time you want to take a draft.

 - Draft marks should be read from as close to the waterline as possible, in order to avoid errors due to parallax.
 Those read from a boat at rest with no wash are likely to be the most accurate.

 - It is possible that at times the midship mark may not be clearly visible on the side the ship is alongside.
 Then the distance from the waterline to the deck is measured and this is deducted from the deck height which can be obtained from the ship’s plan.

 - Take draft readings preferably at slack water as the ship may squat due to strong tide or current in shallow water and so the draft read during these times may not reflect the true, free-floating draft.